-Access to computing resources is a privilege the College grants to its faculty, staff, and students.
-Access may also be granted to other individuals for purposes consistent with the mission of the College.
-Computing tools, including library resources or the telephone system are shared goods, essential to the instructional research and/or administrative functions of the College.
-The continued availability of these expensive and sometimes fragile resources requires that they are legitimately used.
+Computing resource access is a privilege the College grants its faculty, staff, and students.
+Access is often extended to external individuals for purposes consistent with the mission of the College.
+Computing tools, including library resources or telephone system are shared goods, essential to the instructional research and/or administrative functions of the College.
+Continued availability of these expensive and sometimes fragile resources requires responsible and legitimate usage.

-Use of Eastern's computing resources is for the purposes related to the College's mission of education, research, and public service.
-Only those software packages authorized by the College may be installed or downloaded on College computers.
-Computers must be used for purposes related to student studies, instruction, duties as employees for official business, and other college approved activities.
+Eastern's computing resources is solely for purposes related to the College's mission of education, research, and public service.
+Only authorized software packages by the College may be installed or downloaded on College computers.
+Therefore, computers must be used only for functions related to student studies, instruction, duties as employees for official business, and other college approved activities.
 The recreational use of the account for purposes unrelated to the institution's goals and mission is prohibited.
-The College will not tolerate the use of a computer or Internet to hurt, harass, attack or harm other individuals, groups, organizations, or other entities, their actions or their work.
+The College will not tolerate campus computers or Internet service usage to hurt, harass, attack or harm other individuals, groups, organizations, or other entities, their actions or their work.
 Viewing, accessing, or transmitting pornographic material is strictly forbidden.
 Disabling virus protection programs is explicitly prohibited.

-Computing resources should be used in accordance with the high ethical standards of the college community as described in the Code of Student Conduct and the Orientation Guide & Student Handbook.
-Violations of the policies described for legal and ethical use of computing resources will be dealt with seriously.
-Violators will be subject to the normal disciplinary procedures of the college and, in addition, the loss of computing privileges may result.
-Illegal acts involving Eastern's computing resources may also be subject to prosecution by state and federal authorities.
-A copy of the institution's policy on computer usage is available on the College web site (BP 6.5) or a copy may be obtained from the Technology Services Office.
+Computing resource usage must comply with the high ethical standards of the college community institution as described in the Code of Student Conduct, and Orientation Guide & Student Handbooks.
+Policy violators who fail to adhere to computing resources described legal and ethical use are subject to Eastern's normal disciplinary measures, in addition to the loss of computing privileges.
+Offenders performing illegal acts involving Eastern's computing resources are subject to state and federal prosecution.
+A copy of Eastern's computer usage policy, BP 6.5, is available on the College website at https://easternwv.edu/wp-content/uploads/BP-6-5-Appropriate-Computer-Usage signed.pdf, or through the Technology Services Office.